idaholab/virtual_test_bed/doc/content/pbfhr/reflector.md

 interfaces, allowing mesh resolution to be specified based on the underlying physics, rather than rigid continuity restrictions in single-application heat transfer codes.

-The remainder of this page will only describe the conjugate heat transfer aspects of Cardinal.
+The remainder of this page will describe the conjugate heat transfer capabilities of Cardinal.

 ## Geometry and Computational Model